meryembarkallah21/MerryTV/README.md

 [Trivy](https://github.com/aquasecurity/trivy) is integrated to enhance container security by scanning Docker images for vulnerabilities.

-### Splunk

-[Splunk](https://www.splunk.com/) is utilized for centralized log management.
-The integration with Jenkins ensures efficient monitoring and analysis of logs.

 ### Slack

 [Slack](https://slack.com/) is employed for effective communication and real-time notifications.
 Jenkins CI app integration ensures immediate updates.